With the framing work in the south upstairs bedroom complete, I have turned my attention to clearing debris and preparing for electical work.

 - Closet for this bedroom.
 This would allow the old closet on the other side of the room to be claimed by its neighboring master bedroom closet to create a very large (though awkwardly shaped) walk-in master closet.

 - Utility space for future air conditioning unit.
-We got bids last summer for a high-velocity a/c system but decided we didn’t have the budget for it right now.
+We got bids last summer from Trophy-AC.com for a high-velocity a/c system but decided we didn’t have the budget for it right now.
 It could be an option down the road, though.

 - Utility space for future upper level laundry.
 If we didn’t put the a/c in this space, I have considered installing a laundry set here that would be accessible from the upstairs hall to avoid carrying laundry up and down two flights of stairs.